Financial Help for Families

 If your baby meets the medical requirements above, families may qualify if:

-• You participate in WIC or SNAP
+• You participant in WIC or SNAP

 • You have Medicaid or state-sponsored insurance